troystribling/BlueCap/README.md

 public func updateValue<T:RawArrayPairDeserializable>(value:T) -> Bool
 ```

-All methods return a Bool which is true if the update succeeds and false if there are no subscribers, CBCharacteristicProperties.Notify is not supported or the length of the update queue is exceeded.
-In addition to sending an update notification to a subscribing central the characteristic value is set.
+All methods return a Bool which is true if the update succeeds and false if either there are no subscribers, CBCharacteristicProperties.Notify is not supported or the length of the update queue is exceeded.
+In addition to sending an update notification to a subscribing Central the Characteristic value is set.
 A BlueCap Characteristic value can be updated any time after creation of the characteristic.
 It is not necessary for the PeripheralManager to be powered on or advertising.
 Though in this case the update will fail and return false.

 Peripheral applications would send notification updates using,